omahs/flutter/engine/src/flutter/impeller/docs/babys_first_triangle.md

 We didn't do anything to perform the color mixing.
 That's because the rasterizer interpolates the values between stages.
 Since the varies depending on the pixel, we call these "varyings" and use the `v_` prefix for such variables.

 We are done with the shaders.
 But the compiler now warns that the vertex buffer builder can no longer build our vertex buffer!
-And its right because each vertex now needs to be supplied a color as well.
+And it's right because each vertex now needs to be supplied a color as well.
 Patch this in.

 ```c++
 vertex_buffer_builder.AddVertices({